Dynamics of the leftmost particle in heterogeneous semi-infinite exclusion systems: Finite initial configurations

 An $M/G/\infty$ queue is defined in the following way: customers arrive according to a Poisson process with rate~$\lambda$; upon arrival, a customer enters to service, and the service times are i.i.d.\ non-negative random variables with some general distribution; let~$S$ be a generic random variable with that distribution.
 Denote by~$Y_t$ the number of customers in the system at time~$t$; we say that the system is transient if $Y_t\to\infty$ a.s., and recurrent if $\liminf_{t\to\infty}Y_t = 0$ a.s.\ (notice that this implies that the system visits all its ``states'' infinitely many times a.s.).

 The relevance of the $M/G/\infty$ queue for our semi-infinite particle system is due to a stochastic domination property which says that the negative displacement of the leftmost particle in the particle system dominates an appropriate $M/G/\infty$ queue.
 Heuristically, this is due to the fact that a customer in the particle system may get delayed because (s)he has to compete for service with other customers.
+In other words, if we consider a hypothetical situation when there is an infinite number of servers in all queues so that all customers enter to service immediately without any competition, then the total number of customers in our system would be precisely described by an $M/G/\infty$ queue (the service time~$S$ of the $M/G/\infty$ queue would correspond to the total time that the customer spends in the system; note that, without competition, these would become customer-wise independent).
 A precise statement is the following; we defer the proof to the end of this section.

 \begin{lemma} Let $u \in \bbDB$.
 There exists a probability space, with probability $\tIP$, supporting stochastic processes $X = (X_1,\eta)$ on $\bbX = \Z \times \bbDB$ and $Y$ on $\ZP$, where $X$ has the law of the particle system under $\IP$ started from $X_1(0) =0$ and $\eta (0) = u$, and~$Y$ has the law of an $M/G/\infty$ queue with arrival rate~$a_1$, service time distributed as~$\tau$ (the hitting time of~$0$ for the customer random walk $\zeta$ started at~$1$, as defined in \S\ref{sec:intro-customer}), and $Y_0 =0$, such that